Grow in Faith: Faith Formation for Children & Youth

 All groups, Kindergarten and older, meet during Faith Formation hour.
 The Nursery and Preschool are open during both worship & faith formation hour.

-Check out our new monthly newsletter for families here!
+Check out our monthly newsletter for families here!

 Youth Faith Formation Registration